tiepbs/sf-ocapi-settings/README.md

 ## How to use?
 Copy the content of the file - or parts of the file that represent your endpoint usage - and paste it into the OCAPI settings in your Business Manager of your connected commerce cloud ecom instance.

+The set of permissions references a complete set of endpoints.